d3/d3-shape/README.md

     .curve(shape.catmullRom, 0.5);
 ```

-The line generator can then be used to create an SVG path element:
+The line generator can then be used to set the `d` attribute of an SVG path element:

 ```js
 path.datum(data).attr("d", l);